-I had no barometer for what it would look like so it was sort of hard to set and hard and fast goal, and I didn't want to be aggressively chasing down a certain number.
+I had no barometer for what it would look like so it was sort of hard to set a specific goal, and I didn't want to be aggressively chasing down a certain number.

-As December approached I was tallying my figures for the year and realized I wasn't that far off to the amount I made in my final year in my previous direct sales business.
+As December approached I was tallying my revenue for the year and realized I wasn't that far off to the amount I made in the final year of my previous direct sales business.

-In my final year in network marketing I had built up to a certain amount of revenue, that I felt really proud about.
-Honestly, this business that I have now is so different I had no clue if I would end up anywhere even near that number or if I would exceed that number.
+In my final year in network marketing I had built up to a certain amount of revenue that I felt really proud of.
+Honestly, my consulting business is so different, I had no clue if I would end up anywhere near that number, or if I would exceed it.

-In the end, I made basically the same exact amount of money in my very first year in this new business, as I did in my 3rd and final year in my network marketing business.
+In the end, I made basically the same exact amount of money in my very first year in this new business, as I did in my 4th (and final) year in my network marketing business.

-What are some things you have tried that didn’t work?
+What are some things you’ve tried that didn’t work?

 At the beginning I remember feeling like I needed certain things in place before I could start working with clients.